wellsch/hackdudes/README.md

 ### hackdudes
-Our submission for the Capitol One challenge.
+Our submission for the Capital One challenge.

 # Contributors:
 Jason Han